KrauseFx/krausefx.com/_drafts/trusting-sdks.md

     * Enable SSH remote access for the current account
     * Install & setup a keylogger that auto-starts when you login

+Once the attacker has the root password and SSH access, they can do anything.

 <div class="video">
   <figure>
     <iframe width="100%" height="400" src="//www.youtube.com/embed/LYs3SFHileU" frameborder="0" allowfullscreen></iframe>
   </figure>
 </div>

+BuddyBuild resolved the issue after reporting it.

 ### How realistic is such an attack?